Haoua01/Africa-money-map/README.md

     * Combines FCA methodology with isochrone coverage.
     * Produces a single meaningful score for comparison.
     * Best balance between precision and interpretability.
-    * 56‰ of municipalities with a score < 0.1.
+    * 56‰ of municipalities with a score < 0.1 (population needs to travel for more than 60min before reaching the closest bank branch).

 ### Key Findings: